gmbrandt/HTOF/README.rst

     coeffs, errors, chisq = astro.fit(ra_vs_epoch, dec_vs_epoch, return_all=True)

-chisq is the chi-squared of the fit (the sum of `(data - model)^2`).
-For Hip2, this chi-squared should equal the chi-squared calculated from the intermediate data via

 `errors` is an array the same shape as coeffs, where each entry is the 1-sigma error for the parameter at the same location in the coeffs array.
 For Hip1 and Hip2, HTOF loads in the real catalog errors and so these parameter error estimates should match those given in the catalog.
+For Hip2, the along scan errors are automatically inflated or deflated in accordance with D. Michalik et al. 2014.
-However, for Gaia we do not have the error estimates from the GOST tool and so the best-fit parameter errors to Gaia will not match those reported by the Gaia members.
+For Gaia we do not have the error estimates from the GOST tool and so the best-fit parameter errors to Gaia may not match those reported by the catalog.

+`chisq` is the chi-squared of the fit (the sum of `(data - model)^2/error^2`).
+The `chisq` from `astro.fit` should equal (for Hip1 and Hip2) the chi-squared calculated from the intermediate data:

 .. code-block:: python